EESSI/docs/docs/blog/posts/2026/03/eessi-musica.md

   EESSI/EasyBuild as possible alternatives to Spack and Lmod as an alternative to Tcl Modules.

-+ Autumn 2024
++ *Autumn 2024*:
-  Working group established and a broad set of tools and approaches were compared.
-Guix/Nix, Spack, EasyBuild, EESSI, Lmod, and ReFrame These tools were installed on a number of existing systems and briefly tried out against a set of high level user requirements that we agreed.
+  Working group established and a broad set of tools and approaches were compared, namely:
+    + an installation of Spack with Environment modules
+    + an installation of Guix
+    + an installation of EESSI
-  Outcome was to focus on Easybuild and EESSI.
+  These tools were evaluated against a set of high level user requirements that we agreed.
+The outcome was to focus on Easybuild and EESSI.

-+ Winter 2024 - Spring 2025
++ *Winter 2024 - Spring 2025*:
   Made the strategic decision to have EESSI installed on the MUSICA system.
 Decided to run a small experiment whereby a small software stack would be built and installed, in order to compare and contrast approaches - "EESSI on the side" vs. "EESSI as a base"

++ *Summer 2025*:
-In June 2024, the system entered a closed test phase, with core software provided by EESSI.
-The custom stack will be extended during the course of the test phase.
+  In June 2025, the system entered a closed test phase.
+In this phase the system was open to a small number of power users.
+The core software provided by EESSI.
+The custom stack is extended during this phase, in response to user software requests that center mostly around proprietary software.

++ *Autumn 2025 - Winter 2025/2026*:
+  In November 2025 the MUSICA open test phase began.
+At this stage anyone with an existing account at ASC was granted access to the system upon request.
+At the end of the open test phase, users participated in a survey.
+Generally the response was quite positive towards the setup of the system.

+  - Users categorized their usage according to scientific domain, the largest groups were:
+    Physics (45), AI (41), Chemistry (24), Data Science (15), Bioinformatics (11)

+  - In response to a question as to whether the module system was used, or if the user relied on individual installations: 32 used the module system; 24 preferred an individual installation; 43 used a mixture of both.

+  - What did users used to build, install or run their software?
+Of 99
+    respondents:
+    + 63 Conda/Pip
+    + 21 EESSI-extend
+    + 16 None of these
+    + 15 Containers
+    + 13 buildenv
+    +  5 Spack

+  - 5/77 comments on the experience of compiling software on the system explicitly mention using `LD_LIBRARY_PATH`.
+Despite having highlighting the recommendation to use the `buildenv` modules when compiling, the users preferred their own approach.
+    Generally the `buildenv` modules and usage of rpath wrappers is not that well understood on the SAM team, so it's hard to explain to users *why* the should be using this approach.

 ## Experiments